theundertakerjr666/mqtt_mosquitto_zookeeper_kafka_connect_mongo/README.md

 # Docker image containing MQTT(Mosquitto server), Kafka(Zookeeper cluster), Kafka Connect(middleware)  MongoDb(sink)

-- send events in MQTT format from MQTT client to Kafka topic (a producer) which will then be read by a Kafka consumer
+send events in MQTT format from MQTT client to Kafka topic (a producer) which will then be read, consume and stored in MongoDb
-- The consumer application must then store the consumed data to a PostgreSQL database.

-##To Run
+## To Run

 ---

 **Make sure docker is installed**
 ```
-_docker-compose up "docker_compose.yml"
+docker-compose up "docker_compose.yml"
 ```

 **Extract custom/*/* jars to /custom/jars/ .
 Kafka Connect requires the 3rd party MQTT and Mongodb jars**